oveee92/vaulti/README.md

 issue for some time, but if you don't have your files in a git repo with the ability to revert files easily, please dont use this just yet :)

+Also, if you try to change the yaml tags between `!VAULT_INVALID`, `!vault` and `!ENCRYPTED` when editing, you'll probably end up with unencrypted or broken variables.
+Stick to adding or removing the `!ENCRYPTED` tags only.

 ## Caveats

 Since it uses the fantastic (yet sparsely documented) `ruamel.yaml`, and the yaml spec is pretty extensive, this utility does